pnp/blog/content/post/what-kind-of-apps-can-you-build-on-microsoft-365.md

 First of all, you can [build conversational bots](https://docs.microsoft.com/microsoftteams/platform/bots/what-are-bots?WT.mc_id=m365-16324-wmastyka).
 Bots help people complete tasks through conversations.
-They\'re a great way to expose relevant features of your app and guide users through the scenario like a personal assistant.
+They're a great way to expose relevant features of your app and guide users through the scenario like a personal assistant.